gina-alaska/what-where/README.md

-A GINA/AlaskaView outreach effort to help make Geography Week booth more interesting by providing some "flash card" style maps that people who wonder by can make a guess of what or where a map is from.
+A GINA/AlaskaView outreach effort to help make Geography Week booth more interesting by providing some "flash card" style maps that people who wander by can make a guess of what or where a map is from.

 [extractor](/gina-alaska/what-where/tree/master/extractor)